devilopers-united/chainlink-hackathon/README.md

 * Interact with `PiqselNFT` contract (read/write)
 * Wraps common interactions (renting, minting, querying) in helper functions

-📦 This allows other developers to plug AdSpace into their own applications.
+📦 This allows other developers to plug AdSpace into their applications.

 ---